AlexThomHab/Invertible-Counterpoint/README.md

   - 3-voice inversion analysis
   - Possible GUI or web interface for easier interaction
   - More descriptive output (interval names like “Third” instead of raw numbers)

+**TO NOTE** This app will be moved to a web based app and this will just be legacy soon to the devleopment process.